Content

 We run two or three new auctions every single day of the year except Christmas day where the page is inactive as a mark of respect.
 If you’d like to take a look, you’ll find us on Facebook, which is where our auctions take place, but we also share everything on Twitter and Instagram.

-Over six years after George passed away, people are still bidding and donating, which is brilliant!
+Over nine years after George sadly passed away, people are still bidding and donating, which is brilliant!

 Why do you support Terrence Higgins Trust?